geraldhinson/geraldhinson.github.io/_posts/2025-09-10-On Microservices-Part4.md

 <a href="/assets/img/Sweeney.jpeg" data-lightbox="QueriesService"><img src="/assets/img/Sweeney.jpeg" width="30%" height="30%" /></a>

 Like Sweeney's ad, this particular change hails back to the era of bell bottom jeans and relational database gateways.
-(I bet you didn't expect to see Sweeney in a microservices write-up!
-LOL.
-I couldn't resist.
-Maybe I should find a way to use "Cracker Barrel" too.)
+(Sorry, I couldn't resist.
+I bet you didn't expect to see Sweeney in a microservices write-up!
+LOL.)

 The query service is a write-once-and-reuse service (or library) that can be instantiated as many times as are useful in (or across) orgs.